mapic/config-domain.example.com/README.md

 # Config files for  `domain.example.com`

-These are the necessary config files for Mapic Engine server.
+These are the necessary config files for Mapic.
 You can run this on your own domain, simply replace `domain.example.com` with your own domain.
 (It does not need to be a subdomain.)

 ## Install
 1. Clone repo to `mapic/config/` folder in the [`mapic`](https://github.com/mapic/mapic) root.